nuuuwan/news_lk3_data/README.md

 Ada Derana reporter said traffic along Armour Street has been restricted to one lane towards Negombo.

 Meanwhile, severe traffic congestion has been reported in the area owing to this.

+UPDATE: Traffic movement along both directions on Sirimavo Bandaranaike Mawatha in Colombo from Armour Street has been blocked due to the fire.

 ◼️